0 hidden charges. 0 forex

 • Net Salary – The annual net salary depicts your cash inflow per annum.
 Net salary is arrived at by subtracting all tax deductions (TDS) from your gross salary.
 This is the final amount that is deposited in your account.
 It is also known as take-home salary or in-hand salary.

-The components of annual salary
+The components of annual compensation

 There is no fixed rule or format that dictates what a salary structure should be like.
 However, the most commonly observed salary components include: